 I have three favorite ways that I will outline below.
 They include:

-TIP: I recently saw a tip about grinding nuts into a powder to mix into other foods like oatmeal, which is a great option too.
-For the first time you offer it, it may make sense to limit the other foods in the same meal so you can be sure to be able to easily isolate the cause if there’s a reaction.
+TIP: I recently saw a tip about grinding nuts into a powder to mix into other foods like oatmeal, which is another great option.
+The first time you offer peanut butter, it makes sense to limit the other foods in the same meal so you can easily isolate the cause if there’s a reaction.

 Peanut Butter Toast for Baby